cyberjunky/3commas-cyber-bots/README.md

   -h, --help            show this help message and exit -d DATADIR, --datadir DATADIR
+                        directory to use for config and logs files -s SHAREDIR, --sharedir SHAREDIR
-                        directory to use for config and logs files -b BLACKLIST, --blacklist BLACKLIST
+                        directory to use for shared files -b BLACKLIST, --blacklist BLACKLIST
                         local blacklist to use instead of 3Commas's
 ```